 - Enhancing corporate performance beyond profitability.

-The delivery of the CIPA program will be based on experiential and interactive learning.
+The delivery of the CIA (AFMA) program will be based on experiential and interactive learning.
 Lectures based on topic, case study, simulation and group discussion will be delivered.

-Day 4: Corporate Financial Strategy for Islamic Financial Leaders
+Seminar 4: Corporate Financial Strategy for Islamic Financial Leaders (4 Hours)

 The Certified Islamic Public Accountant (CIPA) Qualification will be awarded upon completion of:

-- Participation in Case Study Discussion and Analysis in all 4 Modules of the CIPA syllabus
+- Participation in Case Study Discussion and Analysis in all 4 Seminars of the CIPA syllabus

 Length: 3,000 words, excluding bibliography, notes and attachments.